Natalya Simonova: Biography

-Natalya Simonova works as a Level 2 programmer at the Severnaya facility of the Russian Space Forces, on work involving missile guidance systems.
-When the treasonous General Ouromov and Xenia Onatopp attack the station with a stolen Tiger helicopter, she is left the only survivor besides Boris Grishenko, who had allied himself with Ourumov and Alec Trevelyan, the plan's mastermind.
+Natalya Simonova (Izabella Scorupco) works as a programmer at the Severnaya facility of the Russian Space Forces, on work involving missile guidance systems.
+When the treasonous General Arkady Ouromov (Gottfried John) and Xenia Onatopp (Famke Janssen) attack the station with a stolen Tiger helicopter, she is left the only survivor besides Boris Grishenko (Alan Cumming), who had allied himself with Ourumov and Alec Trevelyan (Sean Bean), the plan's mastermind.

-She attempts to find Boris, whom she believes to be innocent; he meets her in a cathedral and turns her over to Onatopp.

-Simonova and Bond, who have both been captured by Trevelyan, are trapped in the stolen Tiger helicopter.
-The helicopter fires missiles at itself, but Bond is able to eject the two, who are subsequently arrested by the Russian government.
+Simonova attempts to find Boris, whom she believes to be innocent; he meets her in a cathedral and turns her over to Onatopp.
+Simonova and James Bond (Pierce Brosnan), who have both been captured by Trevelyan, are trapped in the stolen Tiger helicopter.
+The helicopter is programmed to fire missiles at itself, but Bond is able to eject the two, who are subsequently arrested by the Russian government.
 Ourumov sets Bond free to clear his own name of murder; Bond escapes, but loses Natalya in the process.
 He then rescues her from Ourumov and Trevelyan, and they become lovers.
 The two then follow Trevelyan to Cuba.